isomerpages/ura-address/pages/Street and Building Name FAQs.md

 <ul class="jekyllcodex_accordion">
   <li>
     <input type="checkbox" id="accordion1">
-    <label for="accordion1">What should I do if I wish to name a street or building/estate?</label>
+    <label for="accordion1">What should I do if I wish to name a street, building or estate?</label>
     <div>
       <p>You may <a href = "https://digitalservice.ura.gov.sg/sbnb/">submit an application</a> to SBNB for approval.</p>
           </div>